Orbits of strongly solvable spherical subgroups on the flag variety: Combinatorial parameters for the orbits of on

-As a consequence of a general theorem of Knop \cite[Corollary 7.6]{Kn3}, the spherical closure $\ol H$ is a wonderful subgroup of $G$.
-On the other hand $\ol{\ol H} = \ol H$ (see e.g.\ \cite[Section 2.4.2]{BL}), therefore every spherically closed spherical subgroup of $G$ is wonderful.
+By a general theorem of Knop \cite[Theorem 7.5 and Corollary 7.6]{Kn3}, the spherical closure of a spherical subgroup of $G$ is wonderful.
 In the case of a strongly solvable spherical subgroup $H \subset G$, the converse also is true: $H$ is wonderful if and only if it is spherically closed (see \cite[Corollary 3.42]{Avd2}).